Wednesday, June 5, 2013

 By Italian standards, Verbanella is not considered truly a restaurant, even though they do have a not small at all menu.
-But they do not have a chef, per se, and foods offered are simple to prepare, from somewhat pre-prepared ingredients.
+But they do not have a chef, per se, and foods offered are simple to prepare.
 This is not to say that it is not good.
 It is... but just to be clear and to make this distinction.
-They are known as a bar and jazz club, and they are famous for serving the best cocktails in Stresa.
+They are known as a bar and jazz club, and they are famous for serving some of the best cocktails in Stresa.

 So, from outside, we can see the band playing inside, through the all-glass walls.
 In addition, the doors and windows are opened, really connecting the inside and out.
 We find that the music is a better decibel for conversation from out here.

 The place fills up quickly.
 You can make reservations for the jazz evenings, and I suggest you do so.
 Stop by earlier in the day and let them know.
 The music begins sometime after 8:00 PM.
 The sun doesn't set until relatively late in Stresa; the photo below is a bit after 9:00 PM.
 On jazz evenings a special dinner menu is offered.
 This is to make it easier in the kitchen, which as I mentioned previously, is a limited-scale one.
 We had fish, and it was good.
 Sorry!
 I forgot a photo!